itod/parsekit/res/minimath.md

 In this case, we are popping a just-matched number token off the stack, converting it to a float value, and pushing an `NSNumber` back onto the stack for later use.

-But our action code is a bit verbose, and it's making our grammar harder to read and understand.
+Unfortunately, our action code is a bit verbose, and it's making our grammar harder to read and understand.
 No problem: ParseKit includes some handy macros that can make this code more concise.
 Here's the `atom` rule and action rewritten using those macros:

     atom = Number {
         // pop a token off the stack and push it back as a float value